ZeroX29a/ZeroX29a/README.md

 Obviously name's not JCtine, but its good as any  ¯\\ _(ツ)_ /¯

-Morally Grey, Doing what i love, been involved with Hacking(SW/HW), Malware Analysis,Binary Reverse Enginering in the Past, but RTL is where I stand rn.
+Morally Grey, Doing what i love, been Interested by Hacking(SW/HW), Malware Analysis,Binary Reverse Enginering in the Past, but RTL is where I stand rn.
 Going with the flow of what keeps me thinking the longer.
 Loves to THINK.
 When not Explicitly said assume GPLv3(Give back to what's been given)